-The Laboratory is required to submit an annual report electronically to the EPA that includes a summary of the findings from inspections and corrective action documentation.
+The Laboratory is required to submit an annual report electronically to the EPA by January 30th for each year of permit coverage that includes a summary of the findings from inspections and corrective action documentation.
 The documentation includes the following:

-- Information relative to whether a waiver was granted, by whom, and the date the waiver was approved; - The NPDES Permit Tracking Number; - A summary of the past year's routine facility inspection documentation (see Part 3.1.2 of the MSGP); - A summary of your past years quarterly visual assessment documentation (see Part 3.2.2 of the MSGP); - A summary of the corrective action documentation over the past year (see Part 4.4 of the MSGP); and - For a four-sample average benchmark monitoring exceedance, if after reviewing the selection, design, installation, and implementation of the site's control measures and considering whether any modifications are necessary to meet the effluent limits in the permit, personnel determine that no further pollutant reductions are technologically available and economically practicable and achievable in light of best industry practice and the rationale for why it is believed no further reduction are achievable (see Part 6.2.1.2 of the MSGP). - The annual report is submitted electronically via the NetMSGP program service via EPA's CDX website.
+- Information relative to whether a waiver was granted, by whom, and the date the waiver was approved; - The NPDES Permit Tracking Number; - A summary of the past year's routine facility inspection documentation (see Part 3.1.6 of the MSGP); - A summary of your past years quarterly visual assessment documentation (see Part 3.2.3 of the MSGP); - A summary of the corrective action and/or AIM documentation over the past year (see Parts 5.1.3 and 5.3 of the MSGP); and

+The annual report is submitted electronically via the NetMSGP program service on EPA's CDX website.
 The annual report may be submitted on a paper form (EPA Form 6100-28) if the Laboratory has been granted a waiver from electronic reporting by the applicable EPA Regional Office.